G.I. Joe: The Movie: Production

-The writers did not originally intend for "Cobra-La" to be the name of the rival civilization; this was merely a placeholder name in the drafts until a more alien label came to mind, but Hasbro executives fell in love with the name and forced the writers to keep it.
+The writers did not originally intend for "Cobra-La" to be the name of the rival civilization.
+"Cobra-La" was merely a placeholder name in the script's drafts (borrowed from the 1933 novel Lost Horizon by James Hilton which featured the fabled city Shangri-La), which the writers intended changing.
+However, Hasbro executives fell in love with the Cobra-La name and forced the writers to keep it.

 In the film's original script, Duke dies in battle after receiving a wound from a snake spear hurled by Serpentor.
-After this was written into the script, it inspired the death of the Autobot leader Optimus Prime in The Transformers: The Movie while both films were in production.
+After this event was written into the script, it inspired the death of the Autobot leader Optimus Prime in The Transformers: The Movie while both films were in production.
 However, Optimus Prime's death sparked a severe backlash among both fans and parents, and Hasbro reversed their decision on allowing Duke's death.
 While the scene was kept, replacement dialogue was inserted stating that Duke had gone into a coma.
 In the film's ending, it is stated that he had come out of the coma.
 Writer and story editor Buzz Dixon said in an interview with JoeHeadquarters.com, "[If] you watch the visuals and don't listen to the soundtrack, it's obvious Duke dies."
 In the original script, the Joes also held his funeral prior to the final battle.

-Home media
+Release

+Created at the height of the G.I.
+Joe craze in the 1980s, G.I.
+Joe: The Movie was intended as the third theatrical release of a Hasbro-produced film after My Little Pony: The Movie and The Transformers: The Movie.

 Rhino Entertainment/Kid Rhino Entertainment first released the film on DVD on June 20, 2000, with 5.1 remastered and remixed “Rhinophonic” sound and contains some extra features.
 Shout!
 Factory released a remastered special edition on DVD and Blu-ray on July 27, 2010, featuring audio commentary from story consultant (and series writer) Buzz Dixon, and a printable copy of the original screenplay.